TL4297 : Level Crossing East of March

 TL8683 : Thetford Signal Box

-Another large signal box is reached at Brandon, also the original Norwich to Brandon railway passes onto to Eastern Counties Brandon to Cambridge line.
+Another large signal box is reached at Brandon, also the original Norwich to Brandon railway passes onto the Eastern Counties Brandon to Cambridge line.
 The lines opened in the same day.

 TL7887 : Brandon signal box